 FUNDING AVAILABILITY AND MATCH

-Approximately $3 million is expected to be available.
-There are four different funding categories, each with a different level of support available.
+With possible funding of $5 million or more for grants in 2021, there are four funding categories, each with a different level of support available.

-- Highest Impact Projects: Up to $500,000 awarded to support the highest-impact projects.
-These are defined as projects that help address the challenges and solutions described in the CCMP Themes and the project has a particularly high environmental benefit relative to cost including:
+- Implementation Projects: Ranging in value from $50,000 to $1 million awarded to support projects that implement actions described in the CCMP Update and have particularly high environmental community benefit relative to cost, including:

 - Large-scale and/or complex water quality improvement, habitat restoration, and coastal resilience projects.

-- Projects with the greatest promise to demonstrate, influence, pilot, innovate, and/or provide a proof of concept with the aim of accelerating local and regional water quality improvements, natural resource restoration, coastal resilience, and community and public outreach and engagement.
+- Projects with the greatest promise to demonstrate, influence, pilot, innovate, and/or provide a proof of concept with the aim of accelerating local and regional water quality improvements, natural resource restoration, coastal resilience, diversity, equity and inclusion and/or community and public outreach and engagement.